juxor/afaq/markdown/secC8.md

 which might have made it possible to complete the conquest without harm to the domestic economy.
 Washington was forced to fight a 'guns-and-butter' war to placate the population, at considerable economic cost."_ [Chomsky, **Op.
-Cit.**, pp. 157-8]
+Cit.** , pp. 157-8]

 Social Keynesianism directs part of the total surplus value to workers and unemployed while military Keynesianism transfers surplus value from the general population to capital and from capital to capital.
-This allows R&amp;D and capital to be publicly subsidised, as well as essential but unprofitable capital to survive.
+This allows R&D and capital to be publicly subsidised, as well as essential but unprofitable capital to survive.
 As long as real wages did not exceed a rise in productivity, Keynesianism would continue.
 However, both functions have objective limits as the transfer of profits from successful capital to